 It is possible to remap references, but this is not in scope of this blog post.

-Deepen the Git History
+Deepen the History

 Converting a repository to a full history is done with git fetch --unshallow.
 Extending the shallow history works either based on a commit count with git fetch --deepen=1000 or via a time point with git fetch --shallow-since=02.05.2025.

-General Speed Improvements for Large Repositories
+General Speed Improvements

 The following quick notes provide pointers to look out for.

-• again, use scalar, it controls the right knobs
+• again, use scalar, it controls the right knobs out of the box

 • call git maintenance start on your repository